🎉 The Pioneer 10 Have Been Selected! 🚀

 Advancing language models and natural language understanding.

-I just built a quick demo showing the Llama 3.2B chatbot running on our Metis platform, totally offline.
-This model packs 3 billion parameters and runs smoothly on both a standard Lenovo P360 with our PCIe card and even on an Arduino-based dev board (Portenta X8).We hit 6+ tokens/sec per core – which means real-time chat.
+I just built a quick demo showing the Llama 3.2B chatbot running on our Metis® platform, totally offline.
+This model packs 3 billion parameters and runs smoothly on both a standard Lenovo P360 with our PCIe card and even on an Arduino-based dev board (Portenta X8).We hit 6+ tokens/sec with a single core – which means real-time chat.
 Perfect for smart customer support bot, digital concierge systems, any edge AI assistant application really, all running fully on-device.
 No cloud needed.Check out the video and let me know what you think.
-Any projects you can think of where you could use a self-contained, power-efficient, offline AI chatbot like this? //EDIT I am aware that the youtube link is currently broken.
-I will reupload it soon.
+Any projects you can think of where you could use a self-contained, power-efficient, offline AI chatbot like this?

 Welcome to the Axelera AI Community – we’re so glad you’re here.This is a space for everyone from hardware engineers and AI devs to makers, enthusiasts, onlookers and partners, so don’t be shy.
 Whether you’re working with AI every day or just getting started, we’d love to know more about you.To get things going, let’s have a big round of hellos:Who you are and what you’re working on Your experience or interest in the AI/edge AI world What you’re hoping to learn, share or achieve in this communityCan’t wait to get to know you all, and to build something great together.Now – who’s going first? 👇